jcheongs/alphafold-docs/README.md

 ```
 Here is an example of ranked_0.pdb viewed on a protein viewer (Mol*) extension on VSCode:
 ![Screen Shot 2022-02-01 at 4 59 38 PM](https://github.mskcc.org/storage/user/1019/files/be353a1a-0d52-4f3e-a5bb-6c24d9960ac7)

+## API Changes
+### API changes between v2.1.1 and v2.2.0
+*   The is_prokaryote option -l is removed
+*   New option -l is now used for setting the number of multimer predictions per model
+*   Options for relaxation -r and to enable GPU relaxation -e are added
+*   AF2 parameters link has been updated in the download_db.sh script (users should download this new parameters when using AF2 v2.2.0)

+### API changes between v2.0.0 and v2.1.1
+*   The preset flag -p was split into -c (db_preset) and -m (model_preset) in our run_alphafold.sh
+    * Four model presets (for option -m) are now supported
+        * monomer
+        * monomer_casp14
+        * monomer_ptm
+        * multimer
+    * Two db preset configurations (for option -c) are supported
+        * full_dbs
+        * reduced_dbs
+*   The model names to use are not specified using -m option anymore.
+If you want to customize model names you will have to modify the appropriate MODEL_PRESETS dictionary in alphafold/model/config.py

 ## Submitting a batch job